 NEW YORK, May 21 (Reuters) - Stock markets around the world

 were little changed on Tuesday as investors awaited an update on

 the future of the U.S. Federal Reserve's stimulus program.

-U.S. shares continued to hover around five-year highs while
+U.S. shares hovered near five-year highs while the dollar

-the dollar rose and gold fell.
-The euro was weaker, and a
+rose and gold fell.
+The euro was slightly higher, though a

 slowdown in British inflation sent sterling to a 7-week low on